rahdian-abdi/kairos/README.md

     - **Unrestricted Resource Consumption Test:** Use a custom file and payload parameter to test if there are any limits for requests.
     - **Server Side Request Forgery Test:** Custom payload parameter.
 Implement a custom payload parameter to check if specific parameters call URLs within the application, potentially replaced by common URL metadata.

-    All the payload is optional, you can adjust based on your need.
+    All the payloads are optional, you can adjust based on your need.

 ### Example